andres-fr/python3-template/README.md

 # Run whatever you want to run but prepending 'coverage run'
 # the --branch flag activates branch coverage (as opposed to statement coverage)
 # the -a flag will accumulate the reports
-coverage run --source dummypackage --branch -m unittest discover -s utest -t . -p "*_test.py" -v
+coverage run --source dummypackage --branch -m unittest discover -s dummypackage_utest -t . -p "*_test.py" -v

 # Print report on terminal
 coverage report -m